HollanderProject/projectWarioWare/architecture.md

 The only business rule that this project has is that the game must be fun for everyone to play.

 # User Interface Design

+The UI interface for our project will consist of scenes that have interactable buttons and sliders providing many different functionalities.
+The player must simply hover their mouse over a button and click down for it to change the scene.
+While in a microgame, the player engages with the game using their mouse to play and attempts to complete the goal of the microgame.
+The UI will display information vital to the player's experience, such as score and life count.
+These are all necessities, as our users must be able to interact with the menus, interact with the microgame, and keep track of their progress all while keeping it simplistic.
+(U001, U002, U003, etc.)

+More specific details of functionality entailed in the diagrams.

 ## User Interaction Diagram
 ![alt text](https://github.com/HollanderProject/projectWarioWare/blob/main/Diagrams/umd_v1.png)